afujimoto/CAMPHORsomatic/README.md

 # CAMPHORsomatic
-somatic SV caller for long-reads
+Somatic SV caller for long-reads

 Overview
 1. Identify SV candidates from bam files for cancer and matched normal samples